-- any additional amounts which may be payable with respect to principal under Condition 7; - (ii) the Final Redemption Amount of the Notes; - (iii) the Early Redemption Amount of the Notes; - (iv) the Optional Redemption Amount(s) (if any) of the Notes; - (v) in relation to Notes redeemable in instalments, the Instalment Amounts; - (vi) in relation to Zero Coupon Notes, the Amortised Face Amount (as defined in Condition 6(g)); and - (vii) any premium and any other amounts (other than interest) which may be payable by any relevant Issuer under or in respect of the Notes.
+- (i) any additional amounts which may be payable with respect to principal under Condition 7 (Taxation); - (ii) the Final Redemption Amount of the Notes; - (iii) the Early Redemption Amount of the Notes; - (iv) the Optional Redemption Amount(s) (if any) of the Notes; - (v) in relation to Notes redeemable in instalments, the Instalment Amounts; - (vi) in relation to Zero Coupon Notes, the Amortised Face Amount (as defined in Condition 6(g) (Redemption and Purchase Early Redemption Amounts)); and - (vii) any premium and any other amounts (other than interest) which may be payable by the Issuer under or in respect of the Notes.

-Any reference in the Conditions to interest in respect of the Notes shall be deemed to include, as applicable, any additional amounts which may be payable with respect to interest under Condition 7.
+Any reference in the Conditions to interest in respect of the Notes shall be deemed to include, as applicable, any additional amounts which may be payable with respect to interest under Condition 7 (Taxation).